 Currently, Joe Rogan has an approximate net worth of $130m.

 In 2019, Joe Rogan signed a deal with Spotify that gave the streaming platform exclusive access to his podcast content.

 As a result, YouTube and iTunes lost many episodes of the show, which went to the vault of Spotify.

 None of the involved parties disclosed the financial terms of the arrangement.

 The exact length of the contract also remains shrouded in mystery.
 Rumors say it is a three-year deal that will see Rogan earning around $100m.

 Joe Rogan is of Irish-Italian descent and was born on August 11, 1967, in the New Jersey city of Newark.
 His father was a member of the city police.

-When Joe was 5 years old, his parents cut ties and filed for divorce, Joe later revealed that he has not talked to his father since he was 7 years old.
+When Joe was five years old, his parents cut ties and filed for divorce, Joe later revealed that he has not talked to his father since he was seven years old.

 Rogan said that he recalls his father physically abusing his mother.
 After years of domestic violence, Joe’s mother finally divorced his father.
 Afterwards, they moved to San Francisco.